Dehradun: Higher education and research

 Dehradun has four medical colleges.
 Government Doon Medical College is the only government medical college located in the city.
 Private medical colleges include Shri Guru Ram Rai Institute of Medical & Health Sciences affiliated to Hemwati Nandan Bahuguna Uttarakhand Medical Education University and Himalayan Institute of Medical Sciences affiliated to Swami Rama Himalayan University.
 These three medical colleges caters to the population of Dehradun and nearby hilly areas.

 National Institute for Empowerment of People with Visual Disabilities (NIEPVD) plays a key role in helping blind people.
 It is the first such institute in India and the first press for Braille script in the country which provides education and service to the blind children.
-Dehradun houses organizations like the Latika Roy Foundation for people with disabilities to access education, employment, and full inclusion in the community.
+Dehradun houses organisations like the Latika Roy Foundation for people with disabilities to access education, employment, and full inclusion in the community.
 The ASK Foundation, an educational charity, is also located in Dehradun.

-Notable scholars who were born, worked or studied in Dehradun include former prime minister Rajiv Gandhi, scientists Manju Bansal & Chandramukhi Basu, writer William McKay Aitken, poet Kanwal Ziai, German-British botanist Dietrich Brandis, footballer Anirudh Thapa, and DICCI member Rajesh Saraiya.
+Notable scholars who were born, worked or studied in Dehradun include former prime minister Rajiv Gandhi, scientists Manju Bansal and Chandramukhi Basu, writer William McKay Aitken, poet Kanwal Ziai, German-British botanist Dietrich Brandis, footballer Anirudh Thapa, and DICCI member Rajesh Saraiya.